-The Center for Writing and Scholarship (CWS) supports students, faculty, and staff in their development as academic writers, scholars, and practitioners, through in-person and online consultations, courses and community workshops, editing services, and access to resources on academic writing, research, and pedagogy.
-At CWS, we strive to honor integral, diverse, and creative approaches to writing and scholarship, while empowering scholars through a student-centered approach that values deep listening, process-oriented inquiry, collaboration, and thoughtful communication across complex differences.
+The Center for Writing and Scholarship (CWS) supports students, faculty, and staff in their development as academic writers, scholars, and practitioners, through in-person and online consultations, courses and community workshops, peer-review editing services, and access to resources on academic writing, research, and pedagogy.
+At the CWS, we honor integral, diverse, and creative approaches to writing and scholarship, while empowering scholars through a student-centered approach that values deep listening, process-oriented inquiry, collaboration, and thoughtful communication across complex differences.

 What We Do

-CWS offers individual writing consultations, credit-based writing courses, a Dissertation Cafe space in Canvas, writing workshops and peer review groups, in-class workshops and guest lectures, and pedagogical support for faculty.
+The CWS offers individual writing consultations, credit-based writing courses, a Dissertation Cafe space in Canvas, writing workshops and peer review groups, in-class workshops and guest lectures, and pedagogical support for faculty.
 Along with writing support services offered to the university community, the CWS staff reviews and approves all dissertations submitted for degree conferral by CIIS students, and collaborates closely with a network of Technical Reviewers vetted by the Institute in ensuring CIIS and publication standards are met.
 Current students may visit the CWS's CIIS Connect page by logging into their mymail.ciis.edu account-->SharePoint-->CIIS Connect-->Academics tab-->Center for Writing and Scholarship to learn more about the below core offerings.

 Who We Are - Center for Writing and Scholarship Collective